iafisher/blog/2024-05-proposal-english-typechecker.md

 At the time of writing (May 2024), I'm doing a coding retreat at [Recurse Center](https://recurse.com).
 I plan to set aside some time to work on this project, so expect more blog posts in the near future.

 If you read this post and you think I'm wrong, please send me an email at \<my name> @ \<this domain name>.
 I'd be happy to hear about it.

+[^1]: Vale also catches some grammatical and spelling errors, but fundamentally it is a tool for matching style rules to text, not for comprehensive grammatical analysis.